monowai/flockdata.org/README.md

 * [spring](http://spring.io/) - Spring Integration, Spring MVC, Spring Security etc...

 ##People
+We are standing at a pivotal point in the way we manage and process information.
-A big thanks to the people who helped me look at technology in a new light.
+A big thanks to the people who helped me look at technology in a different light over the last few years.
 * Col Perx
 * Martin Fowler
 * Michael Hunger
+* Shay Banon
 * Jim Webber
 * StackOverflow !